 William Morris tapestries

-It was his Pre-Raphaelite ideals of beauty in home décor, shared by his friend Edward Burne-Jones, that inspired him to make a leap forward in the decorative arts, and to create works that were not limited by the constrains of mass production of the industrial Victorian age, but instead were unique and original.
+It was his Pre-Raphaelite ideals of beauty in home décor, shared by Edward Burne-Jones, that inspired him to make a leap forward in décor which defied the industrial Victorian age, and instead were unique and original.

-His motifs of flowers and vines in these Victorian tapestries such as in the Forest tapestry, Tree of Life tapestries, The Peacock tapestry, The Adoration of the Magi tapestry, Ehret die Frauen tapestry, The Orange Tree, Flora tapestry, Pomona tapestry and more have inspired artists since the Victorian age including the movement of art nouveau.
+These Victorian tapestries such as in the Forest, Tree of Life, The Peacock, The Adoration of the Magi, Ehret die Frauen, Orange Tree, Flora and Pomona tapestries and more, have inspired the movement of art nouveau.

 "Tapestry is a bright dream" Morris said, and his tapestries are truly distinctive pieces of art that display his exceptional artistry.
 Browse our great range of William Morris theme tapestries here.